State Law Governing Budgets

 These funds are restricted to major capital projects or capital equipment purchases.
 The use of these funds is outlined in the City’s 3-year Capital Improvements Plan.
 Liberty’s Capital Projects Funds are the Liberty 2010 Fund, the Roadway Development Fund and the Parks Sales Tax Fund.
 These funds are supported by voter-approved sales or transportation taxes, for specific project categories.

 These funds are used to account for resources held in trust by the City for specific purposes.
 The principal of the trust and the interest earned on the principal can only be used to support the primary purpose of the trust.
-The City has 3 such funds.
+The City has three such funds.
 They are the Fairview Cemetery Trust Fund and the Mt.
 Memorial Cemetery Trust Fund, both established for the maintenance and repairs for the cemeteries.
 The third is the Frank Hughes Memorial Trust Fund which was established for maintenance of the Frank Hughes Library.

-The final categorization within the budget document is between revenues, the money the city takes in, and expenditures, the money the City spends, and is known as fund balance.
-This is money the City has that is not tied to any specific expenditure.
+The Fund Balance is calculated by deducting the cash outflows from the inflows from any given year. the difference is available funding that is not tied to any specific expenditure.
 It can be thought of as the City's savings account.
 The purpose of this money is to safeguard against revenue interruptions/losses and be available for unforeseen expenditures in the case of an emergency.
 Maintaining a strong fund balance also assists in maintaining Liberty's strong bond ratings.

 By Council policy, the General Fund must maintain a fund balance between 18% to 22% of annual General Fund revenues.